Ready to learn more?

 - Prepare and maintain records and documentation systems.

-- Install, test and troubleshoot telecommunication systems under the supervision of a qualified person.
+- Install, test, and troubleshoot telecommunication systems under the supervision of a qualified person.

 - Apply health and safety standards and best practices to workplaces.

-- Perform tasks in accordance with relevant legislation, policies, procedures, standards, regulations, and ethical principles.
+- Perform tasks by relevant legislation, policies, procedures, standards, regulations, and ethical principles.

 - Configure installation and apply electrical cabling requirements and system grounding and bonding requirements for a variety of applications under the supervision of a qualified person.

-- Assist in commissioning, testing and troubleshooting electrical power systems under the supervision of a qualified person.
+- Assist in commissioning, testing, and troubleshooting electrical power systems under the supervision of a qualified person.

 Ready to get started?